shinnn/fallback-stream/README.md

 Type: `Function` or `RegExp`
 Default: `function() { return true }`

-Filter error objects that streams emit.
+Filter errors that streams emit.
 If the filtering result is falsy, the created stream emits an error immediately and won't use the rest of streams.

 ```javascript
 var fallbackStream = require('fallback-stream');